paveloom-university/Computational-Gas-Dynamics-S11-2022/README.md

 To run unit tests, run `zig build test`.

-See `zig build --help` for more options.
+See `zig build --help` for more build options.

 #### Example